cbourke/ComputerScienceI/notes/1208-Fall2020/honors/7-arrays.md

 ```c
 int arr[5];

 for(int i=0; i<5; i++) {
   arr[i] = (i+1);
 }
 ```

 * Since static arrays are allocated on the stack, they exist inside stack frames, those stack frames are destroyed when the function returns
-* Remember: the stack space is small (8MB), allocating even moderately large arrays will result in a stack overflow
+* Remember: the stack space is small (8MB, `ulimit -a`), allocating even moderately large arrays will result in a stack overflow
 * In Java: static arrays are not even possible

 ## Dynamic Arrays